openshift/managed-upgrade-operator/docs/contributing.md

 1. Fork the repository to your own account.
 2. Create a topic branch from the main branch.
 3. Make commits of logical units.
-4. If necessary, use `make generate` to update generated code.
+4. If necessary, use `make container-generate` to update generated code.
 5. Add or modify tests as needed.
 Ensure code has been [tested](testing.md) prior to PR.
 6. Push your changes to a topic branch in your fork of the repository.
 7. Submit a pull request to the original repository.